Importance of Security in Tech-Led Healthcare

 2. Use a Strong Password: If you are going to introduce medical devices into your IoT at home, make sure to set up secure passwords.
 While most of us are only concerned with passwords on our social media accounts, the passwords for our routers and other devices connected to them are equally important and should be treated as such.

 Use complicated passwords to avoid privacy breaches and keep your data safe from snoopers.
 The importance of strong passwords is magnified when the intruder can potentially get access to our medical devices and tamper with them, possibly endangering our lives.
+Of course, you should also ensure the technology your healthcare provider is using also protects your information.
+For example, Foothold Technology only supplies HIPAA-compliant tools, meaning your data stays secure.

 While keeping track of all the complicated passwords is a tedious job, it‘s the kind that can protect you from hackers and potential threats to your health and well-being in this case.